Rosario: Climate

 The Rosario area has a Pampean, humid subtropical climate (Köppen climate classification: Cfa/Cwa), and is well known for its changeable weather conditions.
 The city has average temperatures of 23.7 °C maximum and 11.8 °C minimum.
 The annual rainfall is 1038 mm.

 Rosario is usually warmer than other mainland Argentine capital cities in the winter.
 The lowest average in winter is 4.4 °C. This is due in part to the city's flat topography, its situation on the Paraná River bank, and the presence of high density of urbanization.
 Those conditions have created a microclimate known as urban heat island that often means that the city is significantly warmer than its surrounding rural areas.

-The temperature difference usually is larger at night than during the day and larger in winter than in summer, and is most apparent when winds are weak.
-However, snowfalls are extremely rare: the most recent occurrence of sleet in the CBD was on 9 July 2007.
+The temperature difference usually is greater at night than during the day, greater in winter than in summer and most apparent when winds are light.
+However snowfalls are extremely rare: the most recent occurrence of sleet in the CBD was on 9 July 2007.

-During the spring, Rosario commonly enjoys extended periods of warm weather and clear skies.
-On average, Rosario has average day-night temperatures of 23–10 °C. The city experiences hot and humid summer days, with maximum temperatures above 35 °C, when northerly winds blow humid air from Brazil.
+During the spring Rosario commonly enjoys extended periods of warm weather and clear skies.
+Rosario has average day-night temperatures of 23–10 °C. The city experiences hot and humid summer days, with maximum temperatures above 35 °C, when northerly winds blow humid air from Brazil.
 The record high temperature is 40.5 °C on January 9, 2006, while the record low is -8.4 °C on July 15, 2020.